Alfred P. Swineford: Background

 Swineford was born in Ashland, Ohio, on September 14, 1836.
 He was educated in local public schools before being apprenticed at age 15 to a printer, first in Ashford and later in Columbus, Ohio.
 At the end of his apprenticeship, in 1853, he began Albert Lea, Minnesota's first newspaper, the Southern Star.
 From there he started the Banner in La Crescent before establishing the Union Democrat in La Crosse.

 In 1860, Swineford sold his interests in his newspapers and moved to Milwaukee, Wisconsin, where he published the Daily Inquirer.
 He became head of Oshkosh's Review in 1864 before moving to Fond du Lac to operate the Democratic Press a year later.
 Swineford moved to Negaunee, Michigan, in 1867 where he joined the Mining and Manufacturing News.
 Following a merger of papers he became editor and publisher of the Mining Journal in Marquette.
 He remained in this position until 1884.

 Swineford married Psyche Cyntheria Flower in January 1875 in Oshkosh, Wisconsin.
 The marriage produced one daughter before Psyche's death in 1881.
+In 1886 he married Wilhelmina Smith, adopting her daughter Agnes.